tzwel/Absence/README.md

 ## Features

 - 100 images per page (as opposed to 42 on Gelbooru)
-- custom right click menu with features such as selecting multiple images, downloading whole pages of images and more
+- Custom right click menu with features such as selecting multiple images, downloading whole pages of images and more
 - Multiple color themes
 - Custom folder with saved files & custom client-specific filenames
 - Customizable blacklist, including default presets